 How did the Master have that attitude Moffat if Time Lords apparently didn’t even NOTICE the differences between men and women?

 Also if they genuinely didn’t need two genders, why would they have evolved to have two genders in the first place?
 The Sontarans, major aliens in the franchise are a genuinely genderless species, and are written accordingly.

 The Sontarans do only have one gender, they also dress in more neutral clothing, and from the start have regularly had trouble in understanding the differences between men and women.

 Can you really say that the Time Lords, who have regularly had romantic and sexual relations with humans are like the Sontarans who think that Jenna Coleman is a man?
 No, so why bother after 50 years to completely rewrite them to be that?
-Technically you could rewrite any alien race like the Vulcans to be gender neutral if you wanted, but why bother when its going to jar, and make it difficult for viewers to buy them as being the same characters as before.
+Technically you could rewrite any alien race like say the Vulcans to be gender neutral if you wanted as none of them are real, but why bother when its going to jar, and make it difficult for viewers to buy them as being the same characters as before.

 That would be like suddenly rewriting Captain Jack Harkness into being asexual.
 It would fly in the face of everything we know about the character.
 Why would Jack have shagged all of those people if he was asexual?
 Similarly why would the Doctor always have changed into a man, and acted like a man, and been 100 percent completely comfortable as a man too, if he was really trans and wanted to be a woman?

 Also I might add that if the Doctor has no preference in being either a man or a woman, why did he choose to be a man 13 times!